coderbunker/docker/README.md

 # Add to Dockerhub
-Ensure organisation has granted access to the git repositories.Connect dockerhub with github via UI interface ...
+Ensure organisation has granted access to the git repositories.Connect dockerhub with github via UI interface.
+Under Account setting tab on docker hub, scroll down to linked accounts header and connect to github as a provider.

 ## Setup autotest
 The docker-compose.test.yml file should defines a ` sut ` service that lists the tests to be run.
 The docker-compose.test.yml file should be located in the same directory that contains the Dockerfile used to build the image.